 Sometimes we want what we want so badly, that we don’t realize that we are not always positive in our asking.
 The mistake we make is that we start in the negative.
 The negative is not so much in our list of what we want, but in the constant talking about what we don’t want, instead of focusing on what we want or need.

-No matter what it is that you desire, that should be what you focus on–what you desire.
+No matter what it is that you desire, that should always be what you focus on–what you desire.
 You should not focus on, or constantly talk about the things that you don’t want in your life.
 In the asking, first and foremost you should always ask for what is best for you, and that it comes at the right time, in the right way.
-Things may not always come the way that you want them to, but they always come the exact way they are supposed to.
+Things may not always come the way that you expect them to, but they always come the exact way they are supposed to.